 - Reinforce and celebrate when your child makes good choices.

-The world may be changing, but your role as a parent remains the same: teach, love, and protect, while respecting your child’s individuality.
+Technology is now an essential part of our lives and has changed so much about how we communicate, but your role as a parent remains the same: teach, love, and protect, while respecting your child’s individuality.
 And, when appropriate, let them learn from their mistakes while you stand close by.